terintealexandrin18/exptrack/README.md

     - PAINT - Used to combine the snipped images

-## Testing
+## 5 Testing

 ### Bugs

-#### Unfixed Bugs.
+#### Unfixed Bugs

 - No unfixed Bugs

 #### Fixed Bugs

 - Currently, there are no unresolved bugs in the project.
 However, while working on the project, I encountered an issue with the "View Monthly Budget Status" function, which was not functioning properly.
 After some investigation, I discovered that it required the "View Total Amount Spent This Month" function to be run first.
 In order to fix this, I added some global variables to the code, which now allows the "View Monthly Budget Status" function to be used in any order the user prefers.
 Once the budget is added, the function will display the correct value.

 ### Code Validation